 Teaching is an opportunity to meet other adults in our community, to learn more about Unitarian Universalist beliefs, and make an important contribution to our children and our faith community.
-If you are interested in teaching, and have been attending regularly for at least six months, please contact the Lifespan Religious Education Director or any member of the RE Committee.
+If you are interested in teaching, and have been attending regularly for at least six months, please contact the Director of Lifespan Faith Development or any member of the RE Committee.

 Religious Education Committee

 The purpose of the RE Program is to prepare our children to live spiritually, responsibly, compassionately and intentionally in a complex world.
 Our efforts are driven by the vision of “growing the soul” and helping students become excited about and come to cherish spiritual life while we guide and support children and families on their journey as lifelong Unitarian Universalists.

 The RE Committee (REC) is a group of lay leaders who work cooperatively with our Director of Lifespan Faith Development to fulfill UUCY’s vision for rich, meaningful religious programming for children and youth.
 The Committee meets monthly during the church year to discuss progress, programming, needs, and new initiatives.